Differences Between Jira vs Confluence

-|action management||Not Supported||Supported|
+|Action management||Not Supported||Supported|

-|active directory integration||Integration not available||Integration available|
+|Active directory integration||Integration not available||Integration available|

-|activity dashboard and tracking||Available||Available|
+|Activity dashboard and tracking||Available||Available|

 |Application integration||Not Supported||Supported|

-|assignment management||Not Supported||Supported|
+|Assignment management||Not Supported||Supported|

-|calendar management||Supported||Not Supported|
+|Calendar management||Supported||Not Supported|

-|content management||Supported||Not Supported|
+|Content management||Supported||Not Supported|

 |Project planning||Supported||Not supported|

-|project management||Supported||Not supported|
+|Project management||Supported||Not supported|

-|project time tracking||Not supported||Supported|
+|Project time tracking||Not supported||Supported|

-|reporting and statistics||Not supported||Supported|
+|Reporting and statistics||Not supported||Supported|

-|project workflow||Not available||Available|
+|Project workflow||Not available||Available|

 Both differ entirely.
-So understanding this difference, we can make use of both by combining them.
+To understand this difference, we can make use of both by combining them.
 Here are some of the reasons why we should integrate Confluence in Jira:

-- We will have all your project documentation in a central location, eliminating the need for our team members to search across their email, computer folders or Google drive to find what they need.
-We can also keep and organize release notes, requirement specifications and code reviews directly in Confluence.
+- We will have all your project documentation in a central location, eliminating the need for our team members to search across their email, computer folders, or Google Drive to find what they need.
+We can also keep and organize release notes, requirement specifications, and code reviews directly in Confluence.